Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: TIVC order parameter

 The interacting Hamiltonian can be written as

 where $A$ is the sample area, $V(\bm{r}-\bm{r'})$ denotes Coulomb interaction, the charge density operator $\rho^{\tau}(\bm{r})=\sum_{\sigma }c^{\dagger}_{\tau\sigma}(\bm{r})c_{\tau\sigma}(\bm{r})$ with $\sigma$ as spin indices.
 Note that the layer indices are locked with the spin indices near the Fermi energy due to the giant Ising spin-orbit coupling \cite{XiaoDi2012,Lu2015,Xi2016}.
-Next, we perform a Hartree-Fock mean field approximation to the interacting Hamiltonian $H_{int}$ and obtain the TIVC state at half-filling indicated by the black dashed line in Fig.~\ref{fig:fig1}d.
-The detailed formulation are presented in the Method section and briefly sketched here.
+Next, we perform a Hartree-Fock mean-field approximation to the interacting Hamiltonian $H_{int}$ and obtain the TIVC state at half-filling indicated by the black dashed line in Fig.~\ref{fig:fig1}d.
+The detailed formulation is presented in Appendix C and briefly sketched here.

 We first project the interaction onto the top two moir\'e bands $\xi_{+,\bm{k}}$ and $\xi_{-,\bm{k}}$, given that only these two moir\'e bands cross the Fermi energy.
 Then we perform the Hartree-Fock mean-field approximation by taking a spin-polarized ground state ansatz as $\ket{\Phi}=\Pi_{\bm{k}}[u_{\bm{k}}c^{\dagger}_{+}(\bm{k})+v_{\bm{k}}c^{\dagger}_{-}(\bm{k}+\bm{Q})]\ket{0}$ with $|u_{\bm{k}}|^2+|v_{\bm{k}}|^2=1$, where $c^{\dagger}_{+}(\bm{k})$ and $c^{\dagger}_{-}(\bm{k}+\bm{Q})$ are the single-particle electron creation operators near the $\gamma$-pocket of MoTe$_2$ and the $\kappa$-pocket of WSe$_2$ layer with the same spin (Fig.~\ref{fig:fig1}d).
 We expect the largest hybridization through the Coulomb interaction to appear when $\bm{k}$ and $\bm{k}+\bm{Q}$ are near the Fermi pockets of two valleys (see Fig.~\ref{fig:fig1}e), where $\bm{k}$ is now close to zero, $\bm{Q}$ is a vector connecting the $\kappa$ and the $\gamma$ point.
 The inter-valley coherent (IVC) order parameter is related to $\braket{\Phi|c^{\dagger}_{+}(\bm{k})c_{-}(\bm{k}+\bm{Q})|\Phi}$, which breaks the valley $U_{v}(1)$ symmetry and can be calculated self-consistently.
 The resulting self-consistent gap equation for the IVC state is obtained as